Federal Agency Name: Administration for Children and Families, Office of Community Services.

 - Total costs are reasonable and consistent with anticipated results.
 (0-5 points)

 Each application submitted to OCS will be screened to determine whether it was received by the closing date and time.

 Applications received by the closing date and time will be screened for completeness and conformity with the following requirements.
 Only complete applications that meet the requirements listed below will be reviewed and evaluated competitively.
-Other applications will be returned to the applicants with a notation that they were unacceptable and will not be reviewed.
+Other applications will be returned to the Start Printed Page 23784applicants with a notation that they were unacceptable and will not be reviewed.

 OCS Evaluation of Applications

 Applications that pass the initial OCS screening will be reviewed and rated by a panel based on the program elements and review criteria presented in relevant sections of this program announcement.